cicsdev/cics-java-liberty-appstate/README.md

 The sample  code can be added to a dynamic web project and deployed into a CICS Liberty JVM server as a web archive (WAR).

-To deploy, the sample code needs to be added to a dynamic Web project along with the sample web.xml Then add the following Liberty features: monitor-1.0 and restconnector-1.0.
+To configure the Liberty server add the following Liberty features: monitor-1.0 and restConnector-1.0.
 Once deployed RESTful GET requests can be sent with a web browser using the following syntax assuming the project was deployed with the com.ibm.cicsdev.jmxquery web context root:
 * http://host:port/com.ibm.cicsdev.jmxquery/app/state - To list all available web applications
 * http://host:port/com.ibm.cicsdev.jmxquery/app/state/<app>  - To list the state of an individual web application